Nigeria, US sign ₦115bn MoU to improve power sector

 The power ministry announced this on Wednesday, July 10, in Abuja.

-USAID/Nigeria Mission Director Melissa Jones and the Permanent Secretary of the Federal Ministry of Power, Mahmuda Mamman, signed the MoU.
+USAID/Nigeria Mission Director, Melissa Jones, the USAID/Nigeria Mission Director, and Mahmuda Mamman, the Permanent Secretary of the Federal Ministry of Power, signed the MoU.

 The agreement aims to implement a ₦115.2 billion US government grant-funded technical assistance program to support Nigeria's power sector development and reforms.